-This fabulous cheesecake uses a combination of cream cheese and ricotta to create a lighter, but slightly rustic texture than regular cheesecakes.
-A creamy, sweet, and barely tangy filling is poured into a buttery graham cracker crust and baked until golden and set.
+This fabulous cheesecake combines cream cheese and ricotta to create a lighter dessert but with a slightly rustic texture compared to regular cheesecakes.
+A creamy, sweet and barely tangy filling is poured into a buttery graham cracker crust and baked until golden and set.
 It keeps very well and can be frozen, so you can make it in advance.

 It turned out so well!

-Sweet, creamy but not completely smooth due to the rusticity of ricotta, and lighter without compromising texture.
+Ricotta has a mild, slightly sweet flavor and a crumbly texture.
+So this cake is sweet and creamy but not completely smooth due to the rusticity of the cheese.
+It's also lighter than regular cheesecakes but without compromising texture.

-A winner for Easter, Mother's day, and other special occasions, or just because you like ricotta and want to try something different.
+Like this simple ricotta cake, this cheesecake is a winner for Easter, Mother's Day and other special occasions, or just because you like ricotta and want to try something different.

-- Graham cracker crumbs: you need fine crumbs so using a food processor is the best choice.
+- Graham cracker crumbs: you need fine crumbs, so a food processor is the best appliance.
 Use store-bought regular graham crackers or homemade graham crackers.

 - Ricotta cheese: whole milk ricotta cheese is the best option due to its fat content and texture.